Skip to main content

 • Creating local and regional housing needs assessments;

-• Making a housing action plan;
+• Making and adopting a housing action plan;

 • Creating strategic growth elements in master plans.